Shigehiro/setup_k3s/README.md

 ## Environment Setup

-### prepare at least two RedHat8 based nodes.
+### prepare at least two RHEL8 based nodes.
 (RHEL8, AlmaLinux8, RockyLinux8)

-- one master node and multiple worker nodes.
+- one master node and multiple worker nodes are required.
-- note that this playbook does not support deploying multiple master nodes.
+- this playbook does not support deploying multiple master nodes.
+- this playbook is not tested on RHEL7, RHEL9.

 ### python3 setup